Cerebral Palsy

 • An infant with cerebral palsy may have muscular and movement problems, including poor muscle tone.

-• Muscle tone refers to a person’s automatic ability to tighten and relax muscle when required.
+• Muscle tone refers to a person’s automatic ability to tighten and relax muscles when required.

 • overdeveloped or underdeveloped muscles, leading to stiff or floppy movements